ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/restrict-keyword-c99/what-is-restrict.md

 b(after) : 12 16 10 12
 ```

-Notice that after the scaling the contents of `a` are also affected by the scaling of `b` as their elements overlap in memory.
+Notice that after the scaling, the contents of `a` are also affected by the scaling of `b` as their elements overlap in memory.

 We will include the assembly output of `scaleVectors` as produced by `clang-17 -O3`: